 The Thesis Advisory Committee should be selected by the student, in consultation with the research advisor.
 The committee composition rules are the same as those outlined above for the M.S. in Human Genetics.
-The committee must be approved by the GSPH Office of Student Affairs; this approval should be requested in a letter prepared by Ms. Jeanette Norbut and signed by the student's program director or advisor.
+The committee must be approved by the Office of Student Affairs; this approval should be requested in a letter prepared by the Department of Human Genetics student services staff and signed by the student's program director or advisor.
 It is the responsibility of the Thesis Advisory Committee to guide the student in selecting an appropriate research topic and in the completion of a satisfactory thesis on an original problem in the area of the student's primary interest.
 The Committee will usually meet periodically with the student to give advice on the completion of the research project and preparation of the thesis.